Meet the Entrants

-Originally joining Yeppoon SLSC with her family as a nipper in 2001, Brittanny made the move to Currumbin in 2015 where she is now a Patrol Captain and sits on the Surf Sports Committee.
-A keen beach sprints, relay and flags athlete, Britt has won gold at Worlds and Aussies and came fifth overall in the Ocean6 Series Womens Beach Flags this season.
-She works as a paediatric physiotherapist.
+Originally joining Yeppoon SLSC with her family as a nipper in 2001, Britt made the move to Currumbin in 2015 where she is now a Patrol Captain and sits on the Surf Sports Committee.
+A keen beach athlete, Britt has won gold at Worlds and Aussies and recently came second at the Surf Life Saving Queensland state titles.
+She works as a community physiotherapist.

-“I have always been inspired by the girls who have completed the program and how they speak so highly of what they have gained from their year.
-I haven’t seen any athletes complete the program while still maintaining their training and racing schedules, so I saw it as a further challenge!”
-Britt said.
+“I have always been inspired by the girls who have completed the program.
+They speak highly of what they have gained personally and professionally from their year.
+I haven’t seen any athletes complete the program while still maintaining an intense training and racing schedule, so I saw it as a further challenge,” Britt said.

 Caitlin Maskey – Eimeo SLSC

 The first in her family to become a surf lifesaver, Caitlin joined as a nipper with her best friend in under-8s and went on to complete her Bronze Medallion, now patrolling at Eimeo SLSC.
 She is now working towards becoming an IRB driver and crewie, and was recently part of the first ever surf boat team to finish the 404km Massive Murray Paddle.
 Caitlin has a Certificate IV in Property Services (Real Estate) and Certificate III in Business and Administration, and currently works as a Field Services Coordinator.

 “We have a large age gap of members, most being nippers or their parents and not many in between; I am the only person in the correct age range to be able to participate in this program in four years,” Caitlin said.